adelefuchs/CHEVICSHE/README.md

 - *LLMDTA* – original author GitLab repo

 This repository includes specific restructuring and extensions supporting nested cold-protein blinding, per-fold prediction storage, and embedding extraction.

 ---

+## **Training Environment and Re-running Experiments**
+All model training for this project was performed on a high-performance computing (HPC) cluster using job-submission scripts tailored to that environment.

+Because of this:

+- **there is no single command-line interface provided to retrain the models locally**, and
+- training cannot be reproduced directly without adapting the scripts to your own compute environment.

+However, **all downstream analyses can be fully re-run using the Jupyter notebooks included in each model folder**.
+These notebooks allow you to:

+- load stored predictions and embeddings generated on the HPC,
+- recompute all metrics (CHR, CSPD, CSVS, DV, etc.),
+- regenerate all figures and tables used in the thesis, and
+- rerun correction experiments and diagnostic analyses.

+If you wish to reproduce the full training pipelines, you may adapt the provided scripts for your own cluster or local machine.
+The original model repositories (linked above) should be used as references for full training pipelines and default configurations.

+---